Updated on May 11, 2023

 You must test your forms and manually send a message to ensure that it is delivered to the configured email address.
 If the message is not being delivered to your email, you must reconfigure your web hosting's email with the forms.

 You can also optimize your forms to improve performance by rejecting spam and preventing users from sending incorrect data through forms.
 This will greatly help you by filtering the responses you receive.
-You can add data validation and a human check field to your forms, such as captcha codes, reCaptcha, and so on.
+Finally, you can add data validation and a human check field to your forms, such as captcha codes, reCaptcha, and so on.

 If you don't keep your posts free of spam comments, your search engine rankings will suffer.
 Akismet is a powerful tool that can prevent 99% of spam comments from appearing.
 It will keep spam out of your comment moderation queue automatically.